Copyright and what this blog is about

 An extract may include some, all or none of the original footnotes.
 I don’t indicate an omission if I leave out a footnote in its entirety.
 I usually omit mere cross-references to other parts of the Study.

-7. Extracts are taken from the printed books or from images (not displayed) of the original printed pages, or from EWF Tomlin’s Toynbee anthology, which I take to be reliable.
+6. Extracts are taken from the printed books or from images of the original printed pages, or from EWF Tomlin’s Toynbee anthology, which I take to be reliable.

 I do not link to online versions of any Toynbee texts except The Treatment of Armenians in the Ottoman Empire, which is a collection of documents edited and presented by Toynbee.

 I refer to the first edition of a book by Toynbee when stating my source.
 In some cases my actual source is a later edition or impression.
-It is possible, but unlikely, that the passage has been changed in the later one.
+In a very few cases, the passage will have been revised.